krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 4
 - Lecture 5 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of tiled matrix multiplication in CUDA

+## Day 5
+- Lecture 6 of GPU Computing by Dr. Izzat El Hajj
+- Implementation and comparison of tiled matrix multiplication between CPU and GPU in CUDA